lampshade9909/DiamondSetter/README.md

 ## How to use:
- 1. Clone the repo
+ 1. Clone the repo.

- 2. Set up your python environment with `virtualenv`
+ 1. Set up your python environment with `virtualenv`.

- 3. Install the python packages in `requirements.txt` file based on which OS you're using
+ 1. Install the python packages in `requirements.txt` file based on which OS you're using.

- 4. Set up your config by copying the `diamondSetter_template.config` and creating your own personal `diamondSetter.config`
+ 1. Set up your config by copying the `diamondSetter_template.config` and creating your own personal `diamondSetter.config`.

+ 1. Add your contract ABI JSON files to the `Contracts` directory.
+Make sure the file name exactly matches the contract name in the config.
+The config file does not expect the `.json` extension.

+ 1. Set your mainnet deployed contract addresses in the config.

- 5. Use the `hash` command for hashing strings to put into your contract source code
+ 1. Use the `hash` command for hashing strings to put into your contract source code.

- 6. Use the `set` command to upgrade/remove contracts as you desire
+ 1. Use the `set` command to upgrade/remove contracts as you desire.

 ## Config